geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

       git commit -am "Updated version to 2.12-SNAPSHOT, updated GeoTools dependency to 18-SNAPSHOT, updated GeoWebCache dependency to 1.12-SNAPSHOT, and related changes" git push geoserver master

-* Create the new beta version in `JIRA <https://osgeo-org.atlassian.net/projects/GEOS>`_ for issues on master; for example, if master is now ``2.12-SNAPSHOT``, create a Jira version ``2.12-beta`` for the first release of the ``2.12.x`` series
+* Create the new RC version in `JIRA <https://osgeo-org.atlassian.net/projects/GEOS>`_ for issues on master; for example, if master is now ``2.12-SNAPSHOT``, create a Jira version ``2.12-RC1`` for the first release of the ``2.12.x`` series

-* Update the main, nightly and live-docs jobs on build.geoserver.org:
+* Update the main, nightly, geogig-plugin and live-docs jobs on build.geoserver.org:

   * disable the maintenance jobs, and remove them from the geoserver view
-  * create new jobs, copying from the existing master jobs, editing the branch and the ver=master configuration.
+  * create new jobs, copying from the existing stable jobs, and edit the branch.
   * modify the last line of the live-docs builds, changing ``stable`` to ``maintain`` for the previous stable branch.
 The new job you created should publish to ``stable``, and master will continue to publish to ``latest``.

 * Update the cite tests on build.geoserver.org:

   * disable the maintenance jobs, and remove them from the geoserver view
   * create new jobs, copying from the existing master jobs, editing the branch in the build command.

-* Announce on the developer mailing list that the new stable branch has been created and that the feature freeze on master is over
+* Announce on the developer mailing list that the new stable branch has been created.

 * Switch to the new branch and update the documentation links, replacing ``docs.geoserver.org/latest`` with ``docs.geoserver.org/2.12.x`` (for example):